TakeTheMasksOff/random-winner/README.md

-# Lottery dedicated Baku State University anniversary
+# Lottery dedicated Baku State University anniversary!

 This small project was created to define random winners in lottery.
 For slot-machine like animation it uses [jQuery-SlotMachine](https://github.com/josex2r/jQuery-SlotMachine)